Authentication with Flask, React, and Docker

 Select a Part

 In this first part, you'll learn how to quickly spin up a reproducible development environment with Docker to manage a RESTful API powered by Python, the Flask web framework, Flask-RESTX, and Postgres.
-We'll then add React along with Jest (a JavaScript test runner) and React Testing Library (a testing library designed specifically for React) to the client-side.
-We'll also introduce type checking, on the client-side, with React PropTypes and continuous integration (CI).
+We'll then add React along with Vitest (a JavaScript test runner) and React Testing Library (a testing library designed specifically for React) to the client-side.
+We'll also add styling with Chakra UI and continuous integration (CI).

 Learning Objectives